 What is a durometer?

-A durometer is a device used to measure the hardness of a material.
-It applies a standardised measurement scale that determines a material’s resistance to indentation.
+Firstly, a Durometer is a device used to measure the hardness of a material.
+This is done by applying a standardized measurement scale that determines a material’s resistance to indentation.

 How Durometers Work

-A durometer has a spring-loaded indenter that is pressed into the material being tested.
-The further the indenter penetrates the material, the lower its hardness reading.
-Durometers allow for quick hardness checks without damaging the material.
-They are a useful quality control tool to ensure materials meet specifications.
+A spring-loaded indenter is pressed into the material being tested and the further the indenter penetrates the material, the lower its hardness reading.
+Durometers allow for quick hardness checks without damaging the material and are a useful quality control tool to ensure materials meet specifications.

 Why use a durometer to measure hardness?